joseignacioLS/geneticWebPage/README.md

-About the website
 This is a custom website developed for the laboratory of genetics in the university of Alicante.

 Unluckily, the hosting service of the university only allows vanilla js, so in order to have a easy-to-work-with and dynamic website I have developed this modular system.

 In order to modify it you need to modify javascript files.
-    If you are not familiar with javascript, please be careful, backup before editing, and work in small steps.
+If you are not familiar with javascript, please be careful,backup before editing, and work in small steps.

 What can be easily done?
 -Modify Article List
 -Modify People List
 -Modify Collaborators List
 -Modify Resources List

 What requires advanced JS knowledge?
 -Modify text/images inside the webpage
 -Modify colors/fonts/sizes

 How to update this website